-Each voting share, whether represented in person or by proxy at the General Shareholders’ Meeting, shall grant the holder the right to one vote.
+Each voting share, whether represented in person or by proxy at the General Shareholders’ Meeting, grants the holder the right to one vote.

 This limitation does not affect votes corresponding to shares with respect to which a shareholder is holding a proxy, but it does apply to the number of votes cast by each shareholder represented by proxy.

-Votes cast from a distance must be received by the Company before midnight on the day immediately prior to the date provided for the holding of the General Shareholders’ Meeting on first call.
-Otherwise, the vote shall be deemed not to have been cast.
+The Company must receive the absentee vote prior to 24:00 on the day immediately prior to the date established for the holding of the General Shareholders’ Meeting.
+Otherwise the vote shall be deemed not to have been cast.

 The Board of Directors elaborates on the above provisions for each General Shareholders’ Meeting upon approving the Rules of Implementation for the Management of the General Shareholders’ Meeting, establishing rules, means, and procedures adjusted to current techniques.